Donrwalsh/curiouser-paradox/train-of-thought.md

 Oh yeah, briefly I want to mention that I originally tried to make a sort of generic `exec()` function to handle all these command line things, but I couldn't figure out how to be able to run arbitrary code via a callback into the `stdout` portion of the exec.
 Granted, I tried to solve this first thing before I was totally awake so maybe I missed something simple, but I'm happy with what I have currently for now.

+I learned that `stderr` seems to be warnings, at least it is in the case of the git pull command that tells me I need to specify how to reconcile divergenet branches.
+I don't really care about that warning, but it's helpful that it's hitting the stderr part of the code which I hadn't hit until now.
+Let me see if I can work with this locally somehow.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/